 If you are choosing a wood-burning outdoor fireplace, it’s worth considering screens especially if you have young children.
 These will protect you and your guests from flying ashes and smoke that comes with wood-burning units.

-To ensure optimal safety, outdoor fireplaces should be located well away from landscaped areas, children’s play spaces and any other high-traffic areas regardless of the fuel source.
+To ensure optimal safety, outdoor fireplaces should be located well away from landscaped areas, children’s play spaces and any other high-traffic areas.
 Always take prevailing winds into consideration and, above all, use common sense when operating outdoor fires to keep your evenings safe and enjoyable.

 For more advice and inspiration all things outdoors, explore our Learning Library.